metagraph-dev/metagraph/docs/user_guide/resolver.rst

 Replacing the default resolver is possible, both temporarily and permanently.

-To temporary make a resolver the default:
+To temporarily make a resolver the default:

 .. code-block:: python